 The award recognizes the service of women whose contributions to clients, co-workers, or the public are substantial.
-The winner of this year’s award receives $250 and will be honored via a virtual awards presentation that will debut on October 30th, 2020.
+The winner of this year’s award receives $250 and will be honored in an awards presentation that will occur on October 29th, 2021.

 The award was established for Virginia Hart, Wisconsin's first woman cabinet member, upon her retirement in 1983.
 Her friends and colleagues established a fund so that each year a woman in Wisconsin state service could be recognized for exemplary performance and contribution to the citizens of the state.

 During her distinguished career with state government, Ms. Hart served as Secretary of the Department of Regulation and Licensing, Chairperson of the Commission for the Department of Industry, Labor, and Human Relations, and Chairperson of the Labor and Industry Review Commission.